geekinsanemx/rfid-hid-password/README.md

 4. **Multiple Reads**:
    - Increase the `time.sleep(1)` delay in the script if it reads the same card multiple times.

 ---

+## **Features pending to add**
+* password be stored encrypted and use the tag uid as encryption key in this way even if card data is cloned in another card, cannot be decrypted
+* password be stored encrypted using public/private key algoritm
+* store password bigger than 16 chars, use multiple blocks for store/reading
+* add interactive button to change reading/typing mode to create/store password mode (to create new tags)

+---